Atickxxx/Atickxxx/README.md

 ### Hi there 👋
-🌱 I’m currently learning Lua, Html, Css, JavaScript, ...
+🌱 I’m currently learning Lua, Html, Css, JavaScript
 📫 How to reach me: Atickx#3881